darilin98/vst-plugin/README.md

 - **macOS**: Apple Silicon (ARM64) macOS 11 or later
 - 64-bit DAW with VST3 support

+## Installing the plugin

+If you are interested in running and using the plugin for yourself, visit [this page](docs/build_guide.md) for a detailed step-by-step guide on how to get you started.

 ## Further reading

 - [Brief user guide](docs/index.md)